Upcoming Events:15 March 2026 - 19 March 2026

 About the Event

-Right, then, mark your calendars and perhaps start saving for that inevitable, slightly-too-pricey leather jacket.
-NVIDIA’s GPU Technology Conference (GTC), the annual pilgrimage for absolutely anyone who’s anyone in the hallowed halls of artificial intelligence, is set to descend upon San Jose, California, from 16-19 March 2026, with workshops helpfully kicking things off a day earlier on 15 March.
-After a few years languishing in the digital ether, GTC has roared back to its in-person glory, firmly re-establishing itself as the premier stage for the future of accelerated computing.
+Get your calendars out and perhaps start saving for a signature leather jacket.
+NVIDIA’s GPU Technology Conference (GTC), the annual pilgrimage for anyone who’s anyone in the world of artificial intelligence, is heading to San Jose, California, from 16-19 March 2026, with workshops kicking things off on 15 March.
+After a few years of digital-only broadcasts, GTC is firmly back in the physical realm, re-establishing itself as the premier stage for the future of accelerated computing.

-Now, let’s be clear: this isn’t merely another tech conference.
-Oh no. This is the platform where NVIDIA CEO Jensen Huang, resplendent in his signature leather jacket – because, honestly, what else? – pulls back the curtain on the next silicon heart of the burgeoning AI revolution.
-GTC is where the world’s sharpest developers, most audacious researchers, and the industry’s undisputed titans converge to witness the definitive roadmap for the technology that will power everything from the wildest generative AI dreams and the eerily lifelike humanoid robots to intricate digital twins and, naturally, the next generation of autonomous vehicles.
-If your crystal ball is a bit foggy and you genuinely want to grasp what the bleeding edge of AI will look like a full two years from now, then San Jose is, unequivocally, the only place to be.
+This isn’t just another dry tech trade show; it’s the platform where NVIDIA CEO Jensen Huang, usually in his trademark attire, pulls back the curtain on the next silicon heart of the AI revolution.
+GTC is where developers, researchers, and industry titans gather to witness the roadmap of technology that will power everything from generative AI and humanoid robots to digital twins and the next generation of autonomous vehicles.
+If you want to see what the bleeding edge of AI looks like two years from now, San Jose is the only place to be.

 Key Themes

-- The Rubin Architecture: Hot on the heels of the Blackwell platform – which, let’s be honest, is still barely out of its wrapper – the undisputed star of the show will undoubtedly be the “Rubin” GPU architecture, firmly slated for a 2026 release.
-Prepare for exhaustive deep dives into the brand-new Vera CPU and a thorough exploration of precisely how this combined platform will utterly push the very boundaries of large-scale AI training and inference, almost certainly featuring next-generation HBM4 memory.
-Because, naturally, more memory is always the answer.
+- The Rubin Architecture: Following the Blackwell platform, the star of the show will undoubtedly be the “Rubin” GPU architecture, slated for a 2026 release.
+Expect deep dives into the new Vera CPU and how this combined platform will push the boundaries of large-scale AI training and inference, likely featuring next-generation HBM4 memory.

-- Embodied AI and Robotics: With a name that subtly echoes a certain sentient tree, Project GR00T, NVIDIA’s foundational model for humanoid robots, is poised to be a truly major focus.
-We’re anticipating nothing short of significant, perhaps even paradigm-shifting, updates to the Isaac robotics platform, meticulously showcasing precisely how these general-purpose robots can learn, adapt, and interact with our messy, unpredictable real world through the potent combination of advanced simulation and, of course, generative AI.
+- Embodied AI and Robotics: Project GR00T, NVIDIA’s foundation model for humanoid robots, will be a major focus.
+We anticipate significant updates to the Isaac robotics platform, showcasing how general-purpose robots can learn and interact with our world through simulation and generative AI.

-- Digital Twins and the Industrial Metaverse: Naturally, NVIDIA’s Omniverse platform is set to feature prominently, serving as the digital canvas demonstrating precisely how large-scale, physically accurate simulations are not merely optimising, but fundamentally transforming entire industries.
-Keep a keen eye out for groundbreaking applications spanning everything from precision manufacturing and rigorous autonomous vehicle training to the critical realm of climate science, powered by innovative platforms like Earth-2.
-Because who needs reality when you can simulate a better one?
+- Digital Twins and the Industrial Metaverse: NVIDIA’s Omniverse platform will feature prominently, demonstrating how large-scale, physically accurate simulations are transforming industries.
+Look for applications in manufacturing, autonomous vehicle training, and climate science with platforms like Earth-2.

 Highlighted Speakers

-While the full, illustrious speaker list remains tantalisingly unconfirmed, one name is absolutely guaranteed, etched in silicon and legend: Jensen Huang, Founder and CEO of NVIDIA.
-His legendary keynote address is less a presentation and more a multi-hour, often shirt-sleeved, marathon that doesn’t just set the tone for the conference itself, but quite literally dictates the trajectory for the entire AI industry for the year to come.
-Beyond the sage of Santa Clara, expect a formidable supporting cast featuring leading researchers from the world’s most prestigious academic institutions and high-flying executives from virtually every major cloud provider and enterprise AI company worth its salt, all converging to showcase their groundbreaking work, naturally, on NVIDIA’s ubiquitous platform.
+The full speaker list is yet to be finalised, but one name is a dead cert: Jensen Huang, Founder and CEO of NVIDIA.
+His keynote is a multi-hour marathon that sets the tone not just for the conference, but for the entire AI industry for the year ahead.
+Expect a supporting cast of leading researchers from academia and executives from every major cloud provider and enterprise AI firm, all showcasing how they’re building on NVIDIA’s platform.

 Workshops – 15 March 2026